The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 Because God is eternal, His knowledge is not something He gains.
 He does not look ahead to see what will happen.
 He does not look back to remember what has already occurred.
 All things are immediately present to Him.
 Past and future are categories that belong to us, not to God.

 This truth matters deeply for how we understand salvation.
 When God acts within time, that action is not lost to Him once it has occurred, nor does it recede into a distant past.
 What God does in history remains present to Him eternally.
 This does not mean the action repeats; it means the action abides.
+It remains what it is simply because God remains who He is.

-The Cross must be understood in the same way.
 The Crucifixion occurred at a specific moment in history.
+It took place under Pontius Pilate on a specific day in time.
+We do not deny this reality, nor do we attempt to spiritualize it away.
 Yet we also refuse to treat it as a moment that has simply passed and is now absent.
 Because the One who offered Himself on the Cross is eternal, His act of self-offering cannot be confined in the same way that created, human actions are confined.

 This does not mean that Christ is suffering endlessly.
 The suffering belongs to a moment in time.
 The offering belongs to all eternity.
 What Christ gave on the Cross remains what He has given.
 His love did not expire when His pain ended.

 This is precisely why Scripture can speak of the Lamb slain from the foundation of the world without falling into contradiction.
 It is why we can confess that Christ offered Himself once for all, yet simultaneously speak of His offering as eternally present and effective.
 Eternity does not erase history; instead, it gathers it into the presence of God.
+The moment of the Cross is not deleted by the passage of time, but is held forever in the divine Now.

-This is the holy ground upon which the Eucharist rests.
 Without this, the Eucharist can only be reduced to memory or symbol.
 With this, the language of the Church becomes clear.
 The Eucharist is not a reenactment.
 It is not a repetition.
+It is not a mental return to something absent.
 It is communion with what remains present to the Living God.

 Before the Church speaks of the Cross, and before she dares to speak of the Eucharist, she first teaches the faithful how to speak at all.
 Not every truth is handled in the same way, for not every reality can be approached with the same kind of language.
 Some things can be described directly, measured, and defined without loss, but other things can only be guarded.
 The mystery of God belongs to the latter.